Today many people prefer to do their shopping and binge-watching on a smartphone rather than a computer.

 - Simple syntax and mild learning curve.
 The high-level language makes the code easier to learn, write, read, and maintain.

 - Enterprise standard.
 Since Java has a ton of libraries, developers can create almost any function a company may need.
-Considering how variable the enterprise’s problems can be, Java fits well as a solution.
+Considering how variable the enterprise’s problems can be, Java software development fits well.
 Java is also cheap to maintain because the developers don’t need specific hardware — they can run the servers on any machine.

 - Low security risks.
 The language has some tricks up its sleeve to protect the user from vulnerabilities.
 For instance, Java does not have pointers, unlike C, which can be the cause of unauthorized access to memory.
 In addition, by using the built-in Security Manager, the programmers can tweak access rules.
 This way, Java apps can run in “sandbox,” so they won’t harm the system if they get damaged.